nkwdesmond/OSCP-cheatsheet/README.md

 The cheatsheet lets you paste target machines, users, passwords, and hashes, then select active values from sticky dropdowns.
 Commands are generated dynamically and can be copied line by line.

+This cheatsheet focuses on commands that are:
+1. Commonly used
+2. Used to discover possible attack vectors

 ## Features

 - Sticky **Selected Values** section